 - Leading conversations in our community about the redefinition of ‘health’ and the dimensions a truly palliative and caring community requires.

-- Providing cultural activities that will normalize conversations about serious illness and death and dying.
+Providing cultural activities to normalize conversations about serious illness and death and dying.

 - Linking carepartners and patients needing palliative care to appropriate resources.

 - Offering a series of workshops and conferences to alternative and allopathic health providers focused on training and community transformation about palliative and end of life care.